Configure Shifts behavior by adding a .shiftrc file.

 Let's take a look at a few of the current options.

 One of the most requested option deals with code formatting.
-While Shift has always applied the same coding style of Laravel, which is PSR-2, some users prefer their own code style.
+While Shift has always applied the same coding style of Laravel, some users prefer their own code style.

 Now you may adjust this by specifying a path to your